smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

 #### App Icon URL

-In order to show an app icon before the first time a cloud app is connected and registered, Core should use the app's "app_icon_url" parameter stored in the policy table with the onSystemRequest and SystemRequest RPCs to get the image data.
+In order to show an app icon before the first time a cloud app is connected and registered, Core should use the app's "icon_url" parameter stored in the policy table with the onSystemRequest and SystemRequest RPCs to get the image data.
 This process is similar to how the lock screen image is obtained.

 A new RequestType should be added to the Mobile and HMI APIs specific to a cloud app's icon.